Damie07/BusinessAnalytics_UdacityNanodegree/README.md

 # BusinessAnalytics_UdacityNanodegree
-My solutions to projects completed as part of the Business Analytics Nanodegree from Udacity.
+My solutions to exercises and projects completed as part of the Business Analytics Nanodegree from Udacity.